HUM9997 - SECTION 3: DEFINING HUMOR

 Morreall, a philosopher, surmises that the first human laughter may have signaled shared relief at the passing of danger and a level of comfort with their company.
 This theory helps explain how humor may prepare people for more focused, realistic, and creative problem-solving or skill-building.

 Freud (1905) also proposes a way “stupid and nonsensical humor” may be used in response to a patient’s irrational fears.
-For example, innocently suggest a solution or idea that is more absurd than the patient’s original concern, may help the patient generate a sense of perspective in a non-judgmental fashion.
+For example, innocently suggesting a solution or idea that is more absurd than the patient’s original concern, may help the patient generate a sense of perspective in a non-judgmental fashion.

 From a cognitive perspective, this can be viewed as tool for deconstructing rigid cognitive/emotional constructs – removing the tyranny of a single way of viewing something – so that an opening exists to examine that idea or construct from a different (and hopefully healthier) perspective.
 With the permission to be playful that is contained in the idea of humor, there is also permission to view things from multiple perspectives.

 The element of surprise is “necessary but insufficient” for humor.
 This may lower a patient’s defense mechanisms enough to introduce challenging ideas that might be rejected if they were broached more directly.
+There is an element of cognitive distancing present in the use of humor, reducing the emotional impact of otherwise difficult situations or challenges.

 The theory of incongruity describes humor as unexpected, unrelated, and contradictory ideas.
-Our anticipation is followed by a delivery of a cognitive twist, a sudden shift in emotional gears, and a change our perception.
+Our anticipation is followed by a delivery of a cognitive twist, a sudden shift in emotional gears, and a change in our perception.
 This may entail noticing something hilarious and laughing in a serious situation such as a meeting or work or religious service, where it is considered “taboo” to laugh, and where one is “supposed” to be serious.
 Additionally the concept of irony is derived from this theory.

 Ambivalence theory builds on this by describing humor as the product of seemingly incompatible or opposite emotions.
 Clearly, one would not logically associate the aforementioned feelings of fear, anxiety, or embarrassment with joy.